chukwuk/chukwuk.github.io/_blogs/simple-three-layer-neural-network-cuda/index.md

 ```
 ### Second layer (Third step).

-Third step operation is the same as the first step but it involves matrix mutiplication of second layer weights with the output of Layer one (second step) and then addition of the second layer bias.
+Third step operation is the same as the first step but it involves matrix mutiplication of second layer weights with the output of layer one (second step) and then addition of the second layer bias.
 The third step uses the same kernel function as the first step.
 ### matrix representation of the third step.
 {% include image-gallery.html images="step_3_matrix_multiply.png" height="400" %}
 <br>